Relative p-adic Hodge theory: Foundations: Spectra of nonarchimedean Banach rings

 \begin{remark} We collect several remarks about Theorem~\ref{T:transform}. \begin{enumerate} \item[(a)] Theorem~\ref{T:transform} implies Theorem~\ref{T:nonempty spectrum}: if $A$ is nonzero, the spectral seminorm of $1 \in A$ equals 1. \item[(b)] The supremum norm in Theorem~\ref{T:transform} is always achieved if $A$ is nonzero: for each $f \in A$, the map $f \mapsto \alpha(f)$ is continuous on the compact space $\calM(A)$, and so achieves its maximum.
 Consequently, Theorem~\ref{T:transform} may be viewed as a form of the \emph{maximum modulus principle} in nonarchimedean analytic geometry.
-For an analogous result in rigid analytic geometry, see \cite[Proposition~6.2.1/4]{bgr}. \item[(c)] It is not generally true that $A$ is complete under its spectral seminorm when the latter is a norm.
-This is true for affinoid algebras over an analytic field, though; see Corollary~\ref{C:spectral is norm}. \end{enumerate} \end{remark}
+For an analogous result in rigid analytic geometry, see \cite[Proposition~6.2.1/4]{bgr}. \item[(c)] It is not generally true that $A$ is complete under its spectral seminorm even when the latter is a norm; this observation is related to the definition of \emph{uniformization} (see Definition~\ref{D:uniformization}).
+One exception is for affinoid algebras over an analytic field; see Corollary~\ref{C:spectral is norm}. \item[(d)] For any function $g: \calM(A) \to \RR^+$ whose image is bounded away from 0 and $\infty$, the norm $\sup\{\alpha^{g(\alpha)}: \alpha \in \calM(A)\}$ defines the same topology on $A$ as the spectral seminorm. \end{enumerate} \end{remark}